 Multi-Tenancy: Shared Infrastructure, Isolated Data

 Multi-tenancy lets multiple customers share infrastructure while keeping data isolated.
-Explore schema strategies, tenant isolation patterns, and SaaS architecture.
+Explore schema strategies, tenant isolation, and SaaS architecture.

 Multi-Tenancy: Shared Infrastructure, Isolated Data